fhiso/sources-and-citations/citation-elements.md

-A serialisation format that does not keep the *translation sets* of each *citation element value* separate is called a **list-flattening format**, and this standard provides a facility to allow such formats to comply with this standard by introducing a special *citation element* with the following properties:
+A serialisation format that does not keep the *translation sets* of each *citation element value* separate is called a **list-flattening format**, and this standard provides a facility to allow such formats to comply with this standard by introducing a special *citation element term* with the following properties:

 ------           -----------------------------------------------
 Name             `https://terms.fhiso.org/sources/translatedElement`